AlexanderKaluzhny/chrome-ai-extension/PLAN-TTS-IMPLEMENTATION.md

 - `reader/ttsEngine.js` - Refactored to use Playlist
 - `reader/audioPlayer.js` - Fixed stop() to resolve pending play()
 - `PROBLEM-STATE-MACHINE.md` - Documents the race condition analysis
+- `content.js` - Added "Navigate in Reader" with truncated HTML logic
+- `content.html` - Added "Navigate in Reader" button to word bubble
+- `READ-FROM-HERE-FEATURE.md` - NEW: Documents the Navigate in Reader feature design

 ---